vbaboyan/vbaboyan.github.io/_posts/2019-11-11-nutrition.md

 ## Data Filtering
 Next, I wanted to scale the nutrient contents by their recommended daily intake (RDI) values.
 As mentioned before, the RDI for potassium is 4700mg so let's take a look at some common foods that fall in the upper 90th percentile of RDI values for potassium - which tends to be in the 10-20% RDI range.
 Three of the predominant food groups that match this criterion are (1) nuts and nut products, (2) Fruits and Fruit Juices, (3) and Vegetable and Vegetable products.
-By discarding the uninteresting foods that fall outside of that range, we can generate a so-called wordcloud for each of this good groups to take get an idea of the types of products found in that category.

 <img src="{{ site.url }}{{site.baseurl }}/assets/images/figs/Pie.png" alt="Potassium Pie Chart">

+By discarding the uninteresting foods that fall outside of that range, we can generate a so-called "Word Cloud" for each of the food groups to take get a sense of the products found in that category.
 <img src="{{ site.url }}{{site.baseurl }}/assets/images/figs/wordclouds.png" alt="Potassium WordCloud">

+The word cloud on the top-left are the potassium-rich foods found in the Nuts and Nuts Products and the cloud on the top-right are the foods found in the Fruit and Fruit Juices category.
+The cloud on the bottom is a lot larger since most potassium-rich foods tend to be Vegetable and Vegetable products which makes sense.
+Although there are quite a few uninformative words in the clouds, you can nonetheless get a good idea of the foods in each category.

 ## Recommendations